Share price: Behaviour of share prices

-In economics and financial theory, analysts use random walk techniques to model behavior of asset prices, in particular share prices on stock markets.
+In economics and financial theory, analysts use random walk techniques to model behavior of asset prices, in particular share prices of companies publicly listed.
 This practice has its basis in the presumption that investors act rationally and without biases, and that at any moment they estimate the value of an asset based on future expectations.
 Under these conditions, all existing information affects the price, which changes only when new information comes out.
 By definition, new information appears randomly and influences the asset price randomly.

 Empirical studies have demonstrated that prices do not completely follow random walks.
 Low serial correlations (around 0.05) exist in the short term, and slightly stronger correlations over the longer term.
 Their sign and the strength depend on a variety of factors.

 Researchers have found that some of the biggest price deviations from random walks result from seasonal and temporal patterns.
 In particular, returns in January significantly exceed those in other months (January effect) and on Mondays stock prices go down more than on any other day.
 Observers have noted these effects in many different markets for more than half a century, but without succeeding in giving a completely satisfactory explanation for their persistence.

 Technical analysis uses most of the anomalies to extract information on future price movements from historical data.
+Technical analysis also takes market sentiment into account.
 But some economists, for example Eugene Fama, argue that most of these patterns occur accidentally, rather than as a result of irrational or inefficient behavior of investors: the huge amount of data available to researchers for analysis allegedly causes the fluctuations.

 Another school of thought, behavioral finance, attributes non-randomness to investors' cognitive and emotional biases.
 This can be contrasted with fundamental analysis.

 When viewed over long periods, the share price is related to expectations of future earnings and dividends of the firm.
 Over short periods, especially for younger or smaller firms, the relationship between share price and dividends can be quite unmatched.